-Recep tor Mitigation Measures Supervision Total estimated Cost in US\$ Adopt and implement a health management system for the workers, to ensure through medical check-ups, they are fit for work and that they will not introduce disease into local communities Child labor is prohibited in all of RBD Projects Financed by World bank.
-All of the contractor workers should be registered and age verified by the Social officers and the PMTs.
-Children below 18 will not be recruited 9 Handling Complaints Reducing impacts on the community through community and neighbour engagement.
+Recept tor Mitigation Measures Responsibility Supervision Total estimated Cost in US\$ with the influx of temporary or permanent contract-related labor.
+Develop COVID-19 risk-based procedures tailored to site conditions and workers characteristics, and based on guidance issued by relevant authorities, both national and international (e.g. WHO).
+9 Handling Complaints Reducing impacts on the community through community and neighbour engagement.
 In cases of where there are minority communities speaking a different language in the area or working on site, notices are printed in the common local language.
-Provide the proper GRM for handling complaints PMT No additional costs 10 Physical cultural resources - I PMT No additional costs 11 Workers Influx/Workforce- Community Interactions Prepare, adopt and implement a project and workers Grievance Redress Mechanism (GRM).
-Develop work procedures, defining a Code of Appropriate Conduct for all workers, including acceptable behavior with respect to community interactions and train workers impon its content.
-Ensure the provision of information regarding Worker Code of Conduct in local language.
-Contractor to avoid hiring "at the gate" to discourage spontaneous influx of job seekers Contractor РМТ No additional costs
+Provide the proper GRM for handling complaints Ensure anonymous GRM channels are in place to deal with the potential SEA/SH grievances and report case through the GRM as appropriate, Follow a survivor centric approach by keeping survivor information confidential and anonymous PMT No additional costs 10 Physical cultural resources PMT No additional costs 11 Workers Influx/Workforce- Community Interactions Prepare, adopt and implement a project and workers Grievance Redress Mechanism (GRM).
+Develop work procedures, defining a Code of Appropriate Conduct for all workers, including acceptable behavior with respect to community interactions and train workers Contractor PMT No additional costs

-Receptor Mitigation Measures Responsibility Supervision Total estimated Cost in US\$ Train all workers on GBV risks and related sanctions.
+Receptor Mitigation Measures Responsibility Supervision Total estimated Cost in US\$ Contractor to avoid hiring "at the gate" to discourage spontaneous influx of job seekers Train all workers on GBV risks and related sanctions.
 Ensure that management and security staff are adequately trained to identify and eradicate all forms pertaining to GBV and gender-based discrimination.
-[FP] Introduction of strict sanctions (i.e. dismissal) for workers involved in any form of abuse, inappropriate behavior or GBV [FP] Considering ways to minimize entry/exit to site or the workplace, and limiting contact between workers and the community/general public Implementing a communication strategy with the community, community leaders and local government in relation to COVID-19 issues on the site.
-Total cost US\$ (construction 10,000 US \$
+Introduction of strict sanctions (i.e. dismissal) for workers involved in any form of abuse, inappropriate behavior or GBV Considering ways to minimize entry/exit to site or the workplace, and limiting contact between workers and the community/general public Implementing a communication strategy with the community, community leaders and local government in relation to COVID-19 issues on the site.
+The communication strategy should include consultations with vulnerable groups and women, with the provision of the safe environment and a translator Total cost US\$ (construction p 10,000 US \$